-- Note 1: Through investing in an existing company in the third area (Creative Sensor Inc.), which then invested in the investee in Mainland China. - Note 2: The paid-in capital of two investee companies in the original currency amounted to RMB\$8,261 thousand and RMB\$217,215 thousand, respectively. - Note 3: Wuxi Creative Sensor Technology Co., Ltd.'s accumulated amount of remittance from Taiwan to Mainland China as of January 1 2022 in the original currency was US\$915 thousand.
-Nanchang Creative Sensor Technology Co., Ltd.'s accumulated amount of remittance from Taiwan to Mainland China as of January 1 and December 31, 2022 in the original currency was both US\$14,500 thousand. - Note 4: Investment income recognized for the year ended December 31, 2022 was evaluated and disclosed based on the financial statements audited by R.O.C. parent company's CPA. - Note 5: The investment facility of US\$15,005 thousand was approved by the Investment Commission, as of December 31, 2022, the Investment Commission also approved the investment income of US\$21,440 thousand which has been remitted back to Taiwan and proceeds from capital reduction of US\$14,000 thousand which have been remitted back, and all of them could be used to deduct from the accumulated investment amounts in Mainland China. - Note 6: The investment facility of US\$14,500 thousand and US\$15,300 thousand of Wuxi Creative Sensor Technology Co., Ltd.'s reinvestment in Nanchang Creative Sensor Technology Co., Ltd. through capitalisation of earnings which was approved by the Investment Commission, as of December 31, 2022, the Investment Commission also approved that the investment income of US\$15,121 thousand which has been remitted back to Taiwan, and all of them could be used to deduct from the accumulated investment amounts in Mainland China. - B. Ceiling on reinvestments in Mainland Area
+- Note 1: Through investing in an existing company in the third area (Creative Sensor Inc.), which then invested in the investee in Mainland China. - Note 2: The paid-in capital of two investee companies in the original currency amounted to RMB\$8,261 thousand and RMB\$217,215 thousand, respectively. - Note 3: Wuxi Creative Sensor Technology Co., Ltd.'s accumulated amount of remittance from Taiwan to Mainland China as of January 1 and December 31, 2023 in the original currency was both US\$915 thousand.
+Nanchang Creative Sensor accumulated amount of remittance from Taiwan to Mainland China as of January 1 and December 31, 2023 in the original currency was both US\$14,500 thousand. - Note 4: Investment income recognized for the six months ended December 31, 2023 was evaluated and disclosed based on the financial statements reviewed by R.O.C. parent company's CPA. - Note 5: The investment facility of US\$15,005 thousand was approved by the Investment Commission, as of December 31, 2023, the Investment Commission also approved the investment income of US\$21,440 thousand which has been remitted back to Taiwan and proceeds from capital reduction of US\$14,000 thousand which have been remitted back, and all of them could be used to deduct from the accumulated investment amounts in Mainland China. - Note 6: The investment facility of US\$14,500 thousand and US\$15,300 thousand of Wuxi Creative Sensor Technology Co., Ltd.'s reinvestment in Nanchang Creative Sensor Technology Co., Ltd. through capitalisation of earnings which was approved by the Investment Commission, as of December 31, 2023, the Investment Commission also approved that the investment income of US\$15,121 thousand which has been remitted back to Taiwan, and all of them could be used to deduct from the accumulated investment amounts in Mainland China. - B. Ceiling on reinvestments in Mainland Area

 Accumulated Investment Ceiling on

-a mount of amo ant approved in vestments in
+amount of amount approved investments in

-rem ittance from by th e Investment Ma inland China
+remittance from by the Investment Mainland China

 Taiwan to Commission of imposed by the

-Mainland China as of December the Ministry of Investment
+Mainland China the Ministry of Investment

-Economic Affairs Commission of
+as of December31, Economic Affairs Commission of

-Company name 31, 2022 (MOEA) MOEA
+Company name 2023 (MOEA) MOEA

-The Company \$ 473,626 \$ 476,391 \$ 2,326,658
+The Company \$ 473,318 \$ 476,081 \$ 3,097,944

-Note 1: Accumulated amount of remittance from Taiwan to Mainland China as of December 31, 2022 in original currency amounted to US\$15,415 thousand.
+Note 1: Accumulated amount of remittance from Taiwan to Mainland China as of December 31, 2023 in original currency amounted to US\$15,415 thousand.